 Google Ads (previously known as Google Adwords) has become the best place to run paid digital marketing campaigns.
 The practice of promoting your company through Google and other search engines is called search engine marketing or SEM.

 Not to be confused with search marketing (which includes both paid and organic), SEM PPC ads are performance-based.
 In PPC advertising, companies only have to pay for interactions like clicks and, in some cases, even conversions.
 This means that you don’t have to pay for users simply viewing your ads, although this option is also available.

 That said, social media platforms can also offer great alternatives depending on your goals and industry.

 5. Social Media Marketing and Advertising

-Today, companies can use their social media accounts for lead generation because these networks have become dependable sources of quality leads.
+Today, companies use their social media accounts for lead generation because these networks have become dependable sources of quality, qualified leads.

 Although Facebook is still the most popular social network, businesses can choose from a collection of platforms that include LinkedIn, Instagram, and TikTok.
 Each of which have their specific tactical use-cases.

 Therefore, you need to understand your target audience in order to decide whether you should opt for paid social media advertising or organic techniques.